Stay connected with culture - Coronavirus update

 Staying connected and active

-Many of us are looking for activities to keep us connected and active during this period of social distancing and self-isolation.
+Many of us are looking for activities to keep us connected and active during this period where we may have to self-isolate.

 Museums and art galleries